AlexBug1982/portfolio/index.md

 ### Goodgame Mafia and Gangster

 >In Goodgame Gangster the player slips into the role of a young and aspiring mobster who, among other things, needs to complete missions for the godfather in order to climb the career ladder.
-Most popular among the enthusiastic players are multiplayer elements like forming families or fighting against other ambitious crooks from all over the world.
+Most popular among enthusiastic players are multiplayer elements like forming families or fighting against other ambitious crooks from all over the world.

-As leading Frontend developer my team and I developed this beloved game project on time which helped the company to grow from 20 employees to one of Germany's biggest game companies.
-We developed the game in Action 3, using state machine design pattern and async Server Client communication.
-The game got translated into numerous languages, making it available for almost every country.
+As leading front-end developers my team and I developed this beloved game project on time which helped the company to grow from 20 employees to one of Germany's biggest game companies.
+We developed the game in Action 3, using state machine design patterns and async Server Client communication.
+The game was translated into numerous languages, making it available for almost every country.

 In 2012 the game was rebranded from Goodgame Mafia to Goodgame Gangster and received a polished design.

-Until the fully deprecation of the Flash Browser Plugin the game is still enjoyable at [Link](https://gangster.goodgamestudios.com/)
+Until the full deprecation of the Flash Browser Plugin, the game is still enjoyable at [Link](https://gangster.goodgamestudios.com/)

 *Version 1 of the Profile page*<br/>
 <img src="images/ggs_mafia/profile_v1.jpg" width="480">